chainer/chainer/docs/source/chainerx/tutorial/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to utilize :data:`chainerx`, you first need to transfer your model to a ChainerX device using :meth:`chainer.Link.to_device`.
-These are new methods that have been introduced to replace :meth:`chainer.Link.to_cpu` and :meth:`chainer.Link.to_gpu`, extending device transfer to arbitrary devices.
+This is a new method that has been introduced to replace :meth:`chainer.Link.to_cpu` and :meth:`chainer.Link.to_gpu`, extending device transfer to arbitrary devices.
 Similarly, you have to transfer the data (:class:`chainer.Variable`\ s) to the same device before feeding them to the model.

 Will my FunctionNode work with ChainerX?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our expectation is that is should work because of the fallback mechanism explained above, but in practice you may need some occasional fixes, depending on how the function was implemented.
+Our expectation is that it should work because of the fallback mechanism explained above, but in practice you may need some occasional fixes, depending on how the function was implemented.
 Also, you will not see any performance improvements from the fallback (but most likely a degradation because of the additional conversions).

 To support ChainerX with your :class:`chainer.FunctionNode`, you need to implement :meth:`chainer.FunctionNode.forward_chainerx` with the same signature as :meth:`chainer.FunctionNode.forward`, but where given inputs are of type :class:`chainerx.ndarray`.